ryanhhogan3/ryanhhogan3/README.md

 - 👀 I’m interested in financial data science and software!
 I love working in Anaconda with various enviornments.

-- 📫 You can reach me on linkedin via www.linkedin.com/in/ryanhhogan/ or email at hoganry@oregonstate.edu
+- 📫 You can reach me on linkedin via www.linkedin.com/in/ryanhhogan/ or email at ryanhhogan@gmail.com